-The great look of traditional cedar paired with technically-advanced microlaminate carbon gives this reduceddiameter hunting shaft lethal strength and more kinetic storage - capable of taking the toughest game.
+The great look of traditional cedar paired with technically-advanced microlaminate carbon gives this reduced diameter hunting lethal strength and more kinetic storage - capable of taking the toughest game.
 The proved RPS insert system and accurate H nocks combine for total hunting performance.

 |RPS Point (inch)||9/32||9/32||9/32||9/32|

 Carbon Shafts UNI Bushing InstallationAAE Fastset or other gel-type cyanoacrylate cements are recommended.
 Apply a thin ring of adhesive completely around the inside diameter of the shaft within 1⁄16” from the open end.
 Insert UNI Bushing and quickly seat completely against end of shaft.
 Stand shaft with UNI Bushing upright.

 HIT Insert ComponentsSee shaft preparation and assembly instructions packaged with HIT equipped models.
 Use Easton brand HIT 24-hour epoxy.